What are dental implants?

 A different way to put multiple teeth on implants is with an implant supported partial denture.
 I’m sure you’ve seen a partial denture before, a horseshoe shaped piece of metal with plastic teeth and metal hooks on it?
 Well, instead of metal hooks that hold onto natural teeth, an implant supported partial denture has connectors on the inside that snap onto implant abutments.
 With the partial now snapping onto implants, it doesn’t move around when you talk and eat.
 An implant supported partial denture is a great alternative to a traditional partial.

 Even if you’re missing all of your teeth, dental implants may still be a great treatment option for you.
 Two, four, or more implants can be placed along the arch of your jawbone and a full denture (sometimes patients call them “plates”) can snap into place.
 No more embarrassing moments having your teeth fly across the dinner table or having them fall out when you yawn.
-An implant supported full denture provides a superior fit and unmatched comfort for denture sufferers.
+An implant supported full denture like these dentures from Durham Dental provides a superior fit and unmatched comfort for denture sufferers.

 To place a dental implant, we first surgically place the implant body, made of the strongest titanium alloy, into the missing tooth space.
 The gums and bone need to heal right up to the implant, and that will take a few months’ time.
 This allows the titanium implant to become cemented in your jawbone.
 Once healed, we use an abutment (the connector interface between the implant body screw and the crown) and dental restoration, most commonly a crown, to complete your dental implant procedure.